Last updated:

 How to Calculate Capsule Volume

-To calculate capsule volume by hand, split the shape into two familiar parts: a cylinder and a sphere.
+Split the shape into two familiar parts, a cylinder and a sphere, and add the results.
 Both parts use the same radius.

 Total Length vs. Cylinder Height